Switchful Logo

 Some internet service providers (ISPs) will give you a discount of around $5 per month to sign up for paperless billing and automatic payments.
 Often, providers will advertise their plans with these discounts already included, so if you don't sign up for paperless billing and auto-pay, your bill could be higher than you thought.
 As a bonus, you're less likely to forget to pay your bill if it's on auto-pay.

-Certain internet companies will provide a router at no extra cost, while others charge about $10–15 per month to rent you one.
-You can avoid this router rental fee by buying your own, and it’ll probably pay for itself after a year.
-Plus, if you switch providers, you can take your router with you to use with a different company or sell it to get some of your money back.
+Certain internet companies will provide a modem and router at no extra cost, while others charge around $7–20 per month to rent them to you.
+You can avoid modem and router rental fees by buying your own, and they'll probably pay for themselves after a year.
+If you switch providers, it's easy to take your router with you to use with a different company.
+A modem is harder to use across different companies, but you can sell it to get some of your money back.

-You will need to pick a router that’s compatible with your plan speed.
-Once you purchase your own router, you should make sure it’s up and running before you return your provider’s router.
+You will need to pick a modem that's compatible with your provider, and both your modem and router need to be compatible with your plan speed.
+Once you purchase your own gear, make sure it’s up and running before you return your provider’s router.

 Learn how to choose a modem and router.